pershyn/storm-deb-packaging/README.md

 Checking the history of this project, initially `$STORM_HOME` was `/opt/storm`. then some of the forks used `/usr/lib/storm` then original maintaner used `/var/lib/storm`, and another forks moved again to use `/opt/storm`...

-Storm distribution (as it is downloaded in these scripts), do not follow conventions (like separating libs, and executables), so all the stuff that has to do something with storm is in one `$STORM_HOME` folder.
+Storm distribution (as it is downloaded in these scripts), deviate from debian packaging conventions conventions (like separating libs, and executables), so all the stuff that has to do something with storm should go to one `$STORM_HOME` folder.

 Basically there are 2 folders (except configs, logs and init scripts):